guyromellemagayano/guyromellemagayano/packages/components/scripts/README.md

 If tests are failing due to memory:

-1. Increase memory limit in `test-components-lib.ts`
+1. Increase memory limit in `test-components.ts`
 2. Reduce timeout duration
 3. Add more garbage collection calls